Access to Justice

 What are vulnerable groups?

-While our work aims to improve access to justice for vulnerable groups in general, we are currently working (but are not limitied to) the following groups:
+While our work aims to improve access to justice for vulnerable groups in general, we are currently working on the following projects:

 - Together Against Discrimination Building a Civil Society Coalition to Improve Access to Justice for Victims of Discrimination

 - Strenghening the Response to Domestic Violence in Armenia